Skip to main content

 Before You Begin

 1. Access to a GitLab Account and Project.
-Sign up for free here.
+Sign up for free at GitLab.

 2. GitLab must be set up and configured in your Coalesce Org.
 To use GitLab Pipelines, you must use GitLab as your git repository.